metalsoft-io/terraform-provider-metalcloud/website/docs/guides/getting_started.html.md

 # Metalcloud: Getting started

-The Bigstep Metalcloud provider allows users to provision bare metal resources such as physical servers, switch condigurations, iSCSI drives etc.
+The Metalcloud provider allows users to provision bare metal resources such as physical servers, switch condigurations, iSCSI drives etc.

 ## Provisioning a server